poovamraj/PinEditTextField/README.md

         app:lineThickness="5dp" // line thickness can be provided (applicable to all types of Pin Fields)
-        app:isCustomBackground="true" // to be set to true when background is set (applicable to all types of Pin Fields) app:highlightSingleFieldMode="true" // only the active field is highlighted (applicable to all types of Pin Fields) app:isCursorEnabled="true" // to be set to true if cursor is needed (applicable to only Square and Line Pin Fields)
+        app:isCustomBackground="true" // to be set to true when background is set (applicable to all types of Pin Fields) app:highlightSingleFieldMode="true" // only the active field is highlighted (applicable to all types of Pin Fields) app:isCursorEnabled="true" // to be set to true if cursor is needed (applicable to only Square and Line Pin Fields) app:bottomTextPaddingDp="15dp" // distance between line and the text (applicable only for Line Pin Fields) android:background="@color/colorPrimary"
-        android:background="@color/colorPrimary"
         android:id="@+id/lineField"/>